pingcap/docs-tidb-operator/en/canary-upgrade-tidb-operator.md

       - version!=canary
     ```

-    If you already performed the step above, skip to Step 2.
+    If you have already performed the step above, skip to Step 2.

 2. Deploy the canary TiDB Operator: